tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

   but functional doesn't need other paradigms as *it's homogeneous*, or simply put, math.
 What **actually needs mixed paradigms** are human-centric issues, but FP doesn't.

+### The Paradigm Shift at These Stages

+All these changes that are implied to transform an imperative human-native rationale into functional are likely hard to accept at the beginning for many due to the huge learning curve that professional engineering requires.

+So, we face a complete **paradigm shift** where we now **have to develop on robust engineering principles** unlike the way ordinary programming from alternative paradigms do and which are *incompatible*[^x][^x] to this new rationale.

+[^x]: FP and alternative paradigms are incompatible because functional is
+    homogeneous like math and the others are heterogeneous, in other words, in functional everything is a function as unit of abstraction, so it maximizes the problem's simplicity versus other paradigms consisting of a mix of mundane features that kind of work and are kind of understood

+[^x]: Functional features can (and must) be mixed with other paradigms to
+    enhance the code, but it's still heterogeneous so no functional, in other words, $$mess + mess = mess$$ and $$mess-but-better + mess-but-better = mess-but-better$$ (still a mess), what can be done instead is to push those impurities to the boundary of the system, e.g. using fully functional for the "application domain logic" and a suitable tool like JS to interact with the external mundane world, or it can even be a compiler that optimizes the functional code for performance

+Java programmers will tell you that boilerplate makes code "easier" to read, and I agree for cases when we have **cheap general-purpose software** (e.g. a business app) that is not well-defined, and it's just for the sake of "getting stuff done" to get profit, but regarding actual SWE, thinking that boilerplate is "more readable" only shows your **insecurities** and that you think { your zealot PL } is the only language there exists.
+Truth is, that functional abstractions are always *more powerful* (by being actually defined) than any boilerplate-driven OOP they sell you, and even if you do so call "OO well-done" it ends up converging to the same we're talking about.

+Insecurities can be frequently seen in those who fear **type inference** as well — besides boilerplate-free designs — because they can't understand it, and are used to having an imperative 🦍 reasoning.

+If this isn't clear yet, just look at the fact that expressions are **functional abstractions** but a `return` is just a **mundane feature** to make lower-level imperative code work with the machine, and in this era, we can even get more clever hardware that is more domain-specific and won't eventually need many of those "bad OL' tricks" any longer.

+Something key to save from the said above is that functional *decouples* everything so overhead can be minimized and one problem can be solved correctly.
+Now, if you wonder, **what do your application logic has to do with hardware?
+It has nothing to do**, declarative FP decouples all this unlike alternative paradigms where **they want to solve everything at once and poorly done**.

+So, if hardware has nothing to do with our high-level application there's no reason why we should still be using meaningless features like `return`, and even worse, multiple-`return`s. **Good engineers are good at measuring coupling**.

 ### Maintainability